U.S.-based Carnival cruises to resume by the end of January - NewsBreak

 U.S.-based Carnival cruises to resume by the end of January

 (WKRG) — Carnival Cruise has announced most of its U.S.-based cruises will resume by the end of January.
-Mobile’s Carnival Sensation, though, won’t be one of them.
+Mobile’s Carnival Sensation, though, won’t be one of them.27 vaccinated people on Carnival cruise test positive for COVID-19

 Cruises from Mobile, Jacksonville, and Tampa will resume no earlier than February.
 17 Carnival ships are scheduled to be operating by year’s end.